Max Muncy Player Props: Dodgers vs. Rays

-On Friday, Max Muncy (.216 batting average in his past 10 games, with a double, three home runs, five walks and six RBI) and the Los Angeles Dodgers face the Tampa Bay Rays, whose starting pitcher will be Jalen Beeks.
-First pitch is at 6:40 PM ET.
+The Los Angeles Dodgers and Max Muncy (.243 slugging percentage over his past 10 games, including one homer), take on starting pitcher Tyler Glasnow and the Tampa Bay Rays at Tropicana Field, Saturday at 4:10 PM ET.

-He had a hitless showing in his last game (0-for-5) against the Braves.
+In his last game he had a hitless performance (0-for-5) against the Rays.

 Max Muncy Game Info & Props vs. the Rays